pablo-unzueta/dml-nmr/README.md

 # DML-NMR
 Delta-Machine Learning Nuclear Magnetic Resonance (**DML-NMR**) is a set of python scripts to rapidly predict isotropic chemical shieldings at the PBE0/6-311+G(2d,p) level of theory.
-DML-NMR relies on calculating an inexpensive chemical shielding using *Gaussian09* (or newer) in combination with the machine learned models for robust chemical shielding prediction.
+DML-NMR relies on calculating an inexpensive chemical shielding using *Gaussian09* (or newer) in combination with these python scripts.

 This project was developed by Pablo Unzueta and Gregory Beran at UC Riverside.
 Visit our [group website](https://research.chem.ucr.edu/groups/beran/publications.html) for our full publication list.